chef/automate/components/docs-chef-io/content/automate/ldap.md

 If you need to change your configured external identity provider settings, replace your existing configuration by following these steps:

 1. Run `chef-automate config show config.toml`.
-2. Edit `config.toml` to replace the `dex.sys.connectors` section with the configuration values for your new identity provider.
+2. Edit `config.toml` to replace the `dex.v1.sys.connectors` section with the configuration values for your new identity provider.
 3. Run `chef-automate config set config.toml` to set your updated configuration.

 ### Minimal MSAD Configuration